appukuttan-shailesh/CONECT-INT_website/content/event/2020-09-11_seminaire-thomas-serre/index.md

 - events
 title: '2020-09-11 : Feedforward and feedback processes in visual recognition (T Serre)'
 ---
-# 2020-09-11 : "Feedforward and feedback processes in visual recognition" by Thomas Serre

 During a seminar at the Institute of Neurosciences Timone in Marseille, [Thomas Serre](http://serre-lab.clps.brown.edu/) will present his recent work on "Feedforward and feedback processes in visual recognition":